kaust-vislab/MidSurfer/README.md

 ## Overview

 MidSurfer is a novel parameter-free method for extracting mid-surfaces from segmented volumetric data.
 Our method produces smooth, uniformly triangulated meshes that accurately capture the structural features of interest.
-This repository provides the source code, which can be comiled into a plugin for [ParaView](https://www.paraview.org).
+This repository provides the source code, which can be compiled into a plugin for [ParaView](https://www.paraview.org).

 ## Installation